aebabis/roguelike/BACKLOG.md

   - Rename distance functions
   - See corners when adjacent edges are in range (5/3 slope)
   - Non-default session store
-  - Make enemies that fail to find player at its last known location, go back to searching
   - Tell user they can't path onto an unvisited tile
   - Refactor pre-existing animations to use Animation class
 - Low